What is it about ballet that makes it timeless?

-As a young child in Singapore, my mother sent me to take ballet classes because I am a girl and well, most girls learnt ballet growing up.
-It was and still is a common sight to see girls of kindergarten ages prancing around shopping malls in their tutus and stockings after their class is over.
+As a young child in Singapore, my mother sent me to ballet classes because I am a girl and, well, most girls learnt ballet growing up.
+It was, and still is, a common sight to see girls of kindergarten ages prancing around shopping centres in their tutus and stockings after class.

-Although there are many accessible dance forms, especially in a cosmopolitan city such as Singapore, ballet is still the go-to dance form that parents choose to send their young children to instead of alternatives such as street dance or even salsa and jazz.
-However, these classes can kickstart a passion that will eventually grow into the career of a lifetime.
-This proved to be true for Singaporean dancer Adelene Stanley.
+Although there are many accessible dance forms, especially in a cosmopolitan city like Singapore, parents continue to choose ballet for their children, instead of alternatives such as street dance, salsa or jazz.
+However, these classes can kickstart a passion that will eventually grow into a career.
+This is true for Singaporean dancer Adelene Stanley.

-Choreographer, teacher and dancer, Stanley has performed and toured to countries such as Israel, France and Taiwan.
-This time, she will be returning to Singapore in the internationally acclaimed performance INALA - a production she was also an artist for back in 2014.
+Choreographer, dancer and teacher, Adelene has performed in and toured countries such as France, Israel and Taiwan.
+This time, she will be returning to Singapore in the internationally acclaimed performance INALA, a production that she was also part of in 2014.

-What is she looking forward to to working on this production five years later?
-Let's find out.
+What is she looking forward to this time?
+Let’s find out.

 What is it about dance that draws you to it?

-It allows me to move my body in ways I never knew I could — to create shapes, ideas, convey emotions.
-When I dance I feel transported into a different space, and it’s magical.
+It allows me to move my body in ways I never knew I could to create shapes and ideas, and convey emotions.
+When I dance, I feel transported into a different space, and it’s magical.

-Ballet is such a Singaporean experience, in the sense that most girls growing up would have taken a lesson or two in this particular dance form.
-Why do you think this is so, compared to other dance forms such as the flamenco or even hip hop?
+Ballet is such a Singaporean experience, in the sense that most girls growing up would have taken a lesson or two.
+Why do you think this is so, compared with other dance forms such as flamenco or even hip-hop?